-The summary table shows that Site 2 and Site 20 are considered to be appropriate for allocation through the Neighbourhood Plan, with Site 4 having constraints that would need to be mitigated in order to satisfy the principal of development.
-Site 6, 17 and 18 were not considered to be suitable for allocation in the Neighbourhood Plan due to significant constraints that include adverse impacts on the Staverton Conservation Area, the setting of listed buildings, and important open space.
-The principal of development on Sites 6, 17 and 18 was found to conflict largely with Local Plan policy.
-While the principal of development on Sites 2, 4 and 20 also conflicts with Local Plan Policy HS22 and HS24, these sites are more suitable and sustainable to be brought forward for development through Neighbourhood Plan policy review of the settlement boundary (villages confines).
+The summary table shows that Site 2 and Site 20 are considered to be appropriate for allocation through the Neighbourhood Plan, with Site 4 and Site 6 having significant constraints to be mitigated in order to satisfy the principal of development.
+Site 17 and Site 18 were not considered to be suitable for allocation in the Neighbourhood Plan due to significant constraints that include adverse impacts on the Staverton Conservation Area, the setting of listed buildings, and important open space.
+The principal of development on Site 17 and Site 18 conflicts largely with Local Plan policy.